 Participating in clinical research trials for endometriosis can critically help the future of endometriosis care, and at EndoFound, we're dedicated to sharing IRB-approved trials that you can join.
 This week, we're excited to share a clincial trial studying whether an existing non-hormonal medication is effective for controlling pain and symptoms of endometriosis.

-Dr. Amy DiVasta at the Boston Children’s Hospital is studying the response of ongoing pain after treatment of endometriosis to cabergoline, a medication used to help breastfeeding women produce milk.
+Dr. Amy DiVasta at the Boston Children’s Hospital is studying the response of ongoing pain after treatment of endometriosis with cabergoline, a medication commonly used for hormonal imbalances in women of reproductive age.
 Cabergoline may be useful in decreasing new blood vessel growth in endometriosis.

 The NOTE-2 (Novel Treatments for Endometriosis) Study is a 6-month clinical trial and is currently being offered within the Boston Center for Endometriosis.
 The study is looking for females who are 15-40 years old, have surgically-confirmed endometriosis, are experiencing chronic pain due to endometriosis, and are using hormonal treatment for endometriosis, such as birth control pills, norethindrone acetate, or a hormonal intrauterine device (IUD).
 The research team will be comparing this study's medication to a placebo pill (a sugar pill).